-The children report especially valuing the many movement-based, creative and interactive activities, such as ball games, art work, Cross Country Run, camps, excursions, baking, bushwalks, and event days such as festivals and Harmony Day.
+The children report especially valuing the many movement-based, creative and interactive activities, such as ball games, art work, bush playtime, Cross Country Run, camps, excursions, baking, bushwalks, and event days such as festivals and Harmony Day.
 In addition, the Swimming and Gymnastics lessons, as well as Language (Japanese), Craft, and participating in local community events such as the Carols evening.
 The Stage 3 students have enjoyed having the Term 4 camps separated (for Classes 5&6) and it is important for them to have social activities with other schools.
-We provided 4 opportunities for this in 2017.
-The Stage 3 students have enjoyed our new It program and they also like having ex-students come back to help us in our Transition to High School program.
+We provided 4 opportunities for this in 2019.
+The Stage 3 students have enjoyed our new IT program and they also like having ex-students come back to help us in our Transition to High School program.
+The Stage 3 students wrote their own play in 2019 in a response to student need and request and the Japanese exchange- students were invited back after student request.